urllib3/urllib3/docs/advanced-usage.rst

 to exercise fine-grained control over the SSL configuration used in urllib3.

-For the purposes of compatibility, if you intend to customise an ``SSLContext`` object we *strongly* recommend you obtain one from the following factory
+For the purposes of compatibility, if you intend to customise an ``SSLContext`` object we recommend you obtain one from the following factory
 function:

 .. autofunction:: urllib3.util.ssl_.create_urllib3_context